olegsinavski/docker_mlgl/README.md

 The sandbox is running in docker and you always can exit and then ssh into it again.
 You can always rerun `./sandbox.sh` if you don't want to ssh.
 Its going to quickly rebuild it since docker caches build stages.

-Your repo is available under `/src` director in the sandbox.
+Your repo is available under `~/` directory in the sandbox.
-Additionally, your home folder in the container is mapped to `~/.${project_name}_home` folder on your desktop.
+Additionally, a storage folder `~/storage` in the container is mapped to `~/.${project_name}_storage` folder on your desktop.
+Use it for artifacts that you want to persist between rebuilds (e.g. network weights).

 Now choose your development environment: conda, venv or system python.
 Note, that since the container is completely isolated you don't *have to* use conda or venv for isolation.